-Art of nation: Australia’s official art and photography of the First World War is a digital interpretation of the earliest plans for the Australian War Memorial.
-Australian official war historian and Memorial founder Charles Bean sketched the design for this building in 1919 as he returned home to Australia following the First World War.
+In 1919 official war historian and Memorial founder Charles Bean sketched a design for the building he envisioned would become the Australian War Memorial.
 That design has been digitally created here for the first time.

-Click on the paintings and photographs for more information and to explore maps that trace the journeys of the artists and photographers.
-Photographs and sketches have been pinned to maps, allowing visitors to explore where Australians served and, by using Google Street View, what these places look like today.
-Animations attached to photographer Frank Hurley’s composite images reveal how these works were created, while a “magic lantern” slide projection features the early colour photography process used to record the war.
+Using Google Street View, see what these places look like today.
+Through animation learn how photographer Frank Hurley created his famous composite images while a “magic lantern” slide projection features the early colour photography process used to record the war.

 Created by Ortelia Interactive and the Australian War Memorial